exu/go-workshops/CHALLANGE.md

 ## Deadline

-7 days from receiving task
+9 days from receiving task on friday (2 weekends)